Working together to move Canadian forestry into the 21st century

 A second draft, for which public consultation is now open and is summarized below, is the culmination of a four year process involving dozens of individuals and organizations across Canada.
 A final version of the standard is set to be completed by fall 2017.

 Consultation period: November 24, 2016 to February 17, 2017

 [November 24, 2016] FSC Canada is pleased to launch a second consultation of its National Forest Management standard representing leadership in forest management.

 Proactive and comprehensive, Draft 2 of the standard advances current practice, streamlines and improves the efficiency of standard requirements while moving towards alignment with the FSC international IGI framework.

 Most notably, accompanying the second draft are three new documents which present current perspectives and guidance of the most complex aspects of the new FSC forest management standard:

 1. Free, Prior and Informed Consent (FPIC) Guidance Document – released November 24, 2016

 2. Intact Forest Landscapes (IFL) Technical Working Document – released December 6, 2016

 3. Indigenous Cultural Landscapes (ICL) Discussion Paper – released December 6, 2016

-FSC Canada encourages all interested parties to review the standard during the consultation period which commences on November 24, 2016.
+We encourage all interested parties to review these four documents and provide written comments during the consultation period which ends on February 17 2017.